 The City and Delray Beach Community Redevelopment Agency (CRA) have partnered to fund and leverage various housing rehabilitation programs to address the elimination of slum and blight conditions within the City's CDBG and CRA target area.

 The City and CRA have agreed to share each 50% of the salary and benefits of the Housing Rehab Inspector position in order to insure timely and professional services related to the review of plans and bids for specific housing rehabilitation projects.

 The City and CRA have collaborated in order to fund and implement the Curb Appeal Residential Improvement Program to enhance the appearance and aesthetics of the exterior of single-family residential properties within the CDBG target area.
 The program assist homeowners with the cost of minor structural and cosmetic property improvements; roof repair on proeprties with/without homeowner's insurance and enhance aesthetics that eliminates slum and blight.
-In FY 18-19 the CRA allocated \$75,000 towards the exterior improvements and \$50,000 towards the demolition and clearance program including alleryay clearing.
+In FY 17-18 the CRA allocated \$35,000 towards the rehabilitation and \$50,000 towards the demolition and clearance program.

-The City of Delray Beach, Neighborhood Service Division applied for in the amount of \$130,446.26 from the Solid Waste Authority of Palm Beach County (SWA) to beautify Cityowned properties and eliminate slum and light in those same areas.
-The City conitnues to use remaining funds from the Residential Construction Mitigation Program used to harden income eligible and qualified single-family homes within the community that are in need of hurricane retrofitting.
-The City was able to address nine (9) properties through leveraging.
+The City of Delray Beach, Neighborhood Service Division applied for in the amount of \$135,149.87 from the Solid Waste Authority of Palm Beach County (SWA) to beautify Cityowned properties and eliminate slum and light in those same areas.
+The City also received repayments from the Residential Construction Mitigation Program used to harden income eligible and qualified single-family homes within the community that are in need of hurricane retrofitting.
+The City was able to address one (1) property through leveraging.